itp438-20223/.github/.github/ISSUE_TEMPLATE/m--meets-expectations-.md

 **Feedback:** Your lab meets the specifications, but has some minor bugs and/or code quality issues.
 To get an E, you need to fix the following while maintaining an overall E standard of quality:
 - [ ]  Note the first item here
 - [ ]  Note the second item here
-- [ ]  ...

-You also need to fix the following warnings:
+- [ ]  Please fix the following warnings:
 ```
 [[Please copy/paste the warnings log here!!
-If there are no warnings, then remove this and the surrounding paragraphs,
+If there are no warnings, then remove this and the associated bullet.]]
-including the "You also need to..." phrase and the carats.]]
 ```

 Once you've made these changes, request a regrade.

-_Note: You have up to 1 week upon receipt of this issue to make any resubmissions for a regrade.
-When you're ready for a regrade, please follow the instructions on Blackboard on how to request a regrade.
+_Note: When you're ready for a regrade, please push your updated code and reply to this issue.
+Regrades will occur on the schedule as discussed in class.
 Keep in mind that only your grade by the end of the regrade period counts._